‘Merhaba, I’m here to give up my Turkish nationality’

 Identity can be broken up in three parts, French sociologist Nathalie Heinich writes in What our identity isn’t: self perception, self presentation and attribution.
 Or rather: the way someone sees themselves, the way someone presents themselves to the outside world and the way others see you.
 If those three correspond to one another, if others see you the way you see yourself and the way you present yourself, it’s completely clear and transparent.
 But who actually has that?
 It’s all very well to say you don’t belong to the country of your parents, is that actually the case, and will others be able to tell that you’ve given up a piece of paper?

-In an interview with newspaper NRC, Heinich says that if you lived in a small town a hundred years ago, where you kept on seeing the same people, where relationships barely changed and abroad was very far away, then you were hardly occupied with your identity.
+In an interview with the newspaper NRC, Heinich says that if you lived in a small town a hundred years ago, where you kept on seeing the same people, where relationships barely changed and abroad was very far away, then you were hardly occupied with your identity.
 The crisis starts when you are faced with strangers and wonder what they think of you.
 You’ll start to compare yourself with others.
 ‘I suspect the constant comparing of yourself with others, on all fronts, might be one of the reasons for that permanent sense of crisis in terms of identity.
-I also write: no identity without an identity crisis.’
+I also write no identity without an identity crisis.’

-In a newspaper you read about some important imam who says homosexuality is an ‘evil’ which is a curse in the Islam, words that are endorsed by the president and other nonsense, and you think: boy am I happy not to be a part of that shit country any more.
+In a newspaper, you read about some important imam who says homosexuality is an ‘evil’ which is a curse in Islam, words that are endorsed by the president and other nonsense, and you think: boy am I happy not to be a part of that shit country any more.
 But yeah…